rjpdasilva/NOS_ThunderNanoServices/examples/RemoteHostExample/tutorial/Tutorial.md

 }
 ```

 From code side of view, the only thing you need to do, to allow access to plugin from remote device, is to implement IRemoteLinker interface in your plugin.
-The easiest way to do it is to just inherit from RPC::RemoteLinker
+The easiest way to do it is to just inherit from default implementation - RPC::RemoteLinker

 ```cpp
 class RemoteHostExampleImpl : public RPC::RemoteLinker, IRemoteHostExample {
 public: